If I forget you, O Jerusalem, let my right hand forget her cunning. . .

-Today I have been thinking about this famous passage from Psalms.
-As the Nevezis nears its confluence with the Nemunas, willows have begun to line the banks.
-This is not surprising.
-As the psalm suggests, willows love water, and there is a lot of it here.
+Today I'm thinking about this famous passage from Psalms, for as the Nevezis nears its confluence with the Nemunas, thick groves of willows have sprung up along the banks.
+This is not surprising; as the psalm suggests, willows love water, and there is a lot of it here.

-The psalm's words resonate powerfully this morning.
-When Litvaks filled this land, they--like their brothers and sisters across the Jewish diaspora for centuries--surely felt exiled from Zion, longing for the Promised Land and praying daily for its restoration.
-Yet I imagine most of them also came to feel at home here, after so many centuries of living along these rivers.
-So now, as I paddle amongst the willows, there is a doubled sense of exile and loss--from Zion and from Lita, now nearly empty of its once-thriving Jewish community.
-How can one not weep with the willows, for the thousands murdered in these forests, along these river banks?
+The psalmist's words resonate powerfully for me this morning.
+When Litvaks filled this country, they, like the rest of their Jewish brothers and sisters scattered throughout the diaspora, must have felt the ache of their exile from Zion.
+Following our tradition's teachings, many of them surely longed for the Promised Land as they prayed thrice daily for its restoration.
+Yet I imagine most of them also came to feel deeply at home here, after so many generations of living along these rivers.
+So now, as I paddle amongst the willows, I feel a doubled sense of exile and loss--from both Zion and Lita, now nearly empty of its once-thriving Jewish community.
+How can one not weep with the willows, for the thousands murdered in these woodlands, along these river banks?

-Psalm 137 ends with a request for vengeance; more often than not, when the psalm is cited, this part is left out.
-It reads:
+The beginning of Psalm 137 is well-known but its ending is both challenging and obscure.
+It concludes with an unapologetic prayer for vengeance; more often than not, when the psalm is cited, this rather uncomfortable section is left out:

 O daughter Babylon, you devastator!

 Happy shall be they who pay you back